 You'll need to obtain a commercial driver's license (CDL) if you intend to drive any of the following:

-- A vehicle whose actual, registered, or GVWR is over 26,000 pounds and is not towing another vehicle with a GVWR over 10,000 pounds (class B license)
+- A vehicle whose actual, registered, or GVWR is over 26,000 pounds (class B license).

 Certain driving professions require having endorsements in addition to a CDL, while others don't require a CDL but do require an endorsement.

 To drive a school bus, applicants must have a CDL along with a school bus ("S") endorsement.